koschrys7/EarthQuakes_Api_GR/README.md

 # EarthQuakes_Api_GR
-Api for earthquake daat using flask
+Api for earthquake data using flask